 Formatting erases all data on a memory card.
-Before formatting, copy formatting an Eve-Fi card, install the software on a computer.
+Before formatting, copy images on the memory card to a computer, or take other steps to back them up.

-An Eve-Fi card (195) contains software on the card itself.
-Before
+An Eye-Fi card (195) contains software on the card itself.
+Before formatting an Eye-Fi card, install the software on a computer.